How to Use the Word “SO”

 - They grow coffee in Mexico, but not so much as in Brazil.

-SO to refer back to something previously mentioned.
+4. So to refer back to something previously mentioned

-- They thought that it was raining but when they came out they realised that it wasn’t so.
+- They thought it was raining, but when they came outside, they realised it wasn’t so.

-- It’s going to be warm and sunny for the weekend.
+- It’s meant to be warm and sunny this weekend.
 If so, we could go for a picnic.

-- If I could learn to dive, so can you.
+- If I can learn to dive, so can you.

 - We were sitting by the fire, drinking wine, chatting, and so on.